 The Corruption of Language

-The most philosophically radical passage in the History is Thucydides’s account of the civil war at Corcyra in Book III.
-He observes that under the pressure of factional violence, words changed their meanings.
-The vocabulary of virtue was systematically reassigned to serve the vocabulary of power:
+The most philosophically radical passage in the History is Thucydides's account of the civil war at Corcyra in Book III.
+Under the pressure of factional violence, he observes, words changed their meanings — the vocabulary of virtue was systematically reassigned to serve the vocabulary of power:

 This is not merely hypocrisy — calling bad things good.
-It is deeper: the systematic inversion of evaluative language so that words no longer carry their original meanings, so that “courage” means willingness to commit violence for your faction, “caution” means disloyalty, “moderation” means weakness.
+It is deeper: the systematic inversion of evaluative language so that "ill-considered boldness" means "loyal manliness," "prudent hesitation" means cowardice, "moderation" means "the cloak of an unmanly nature."
 Once the inversion is complete, the community loses its shared vocabulary of judgment — the common language in which disagreements can be adjudicated.
 When words no longer mean what they mean, argument becomes impossible, and what remains is force.

 Every modern analyst of propaganda and political polarization is working in the territory Thucydides mapped.
 Hannah Arendt, George Orwell's essays on political prose, contemporary scholarship on the degradation of public discourse — all of it is, in a sense, commentary on this passage in Book III.